itaijj/vLLM_bench/README.md

 ```bash
 ./run_benchmark
 ```

-## Why vLLM?
-vLLM is chosen for its efficient memory usage, high throughput, and native support for OpenAI-compatible REST APIs, making it ideal for local LLM inference.

 ## How I configure vLLM
 I run vLLM with limiting it's maximum concurrent requests to 50 using --max-num-seqs 50 to make the analysis more interesting ( and not finish my CPU/GPU memory).